Responding to COVID-19

 LAST UPDATED • July 27th, 2020

-Census data reveals that 67% of jobs in Northwest Arkansas pay $50,000 or less, with the area median income being $52,000.
+Census data reveals that 67% of jobs in Northwest Arkansas pay $50,000 or less, while the region's median household income is approximately $60,000.
 This represents some 150,000 people that often go unnoticed.
 They are the underpinning of our region: They work in our hospitals, they process our food and prepare our meals, they help us shop, they care for and educate our children, and they keep us safe.
 And, all the while, they struggle to care for their own families from day to day.

 And now COVID-19 has many of these people facing the same emergency at the same time.

 The magnitude of this simultaneous need in Northwest Arkansas is unprecedented.
 It is testing the region’s support services like they have never been tested before, largely by people who have never needed such services before, don’t know they exist, and don’t know how to find them.